A forthcoming book by Andris Zimelis, Ph.D.

 6. Week 6Put one recurring weak-tie event on the calendar.

-Tiny is the point.
-Tiny repeats.
+A small start is the point.

 Author note